ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 > Does it do the same for different values of OMP_NUM_THREADS?
 >
 > > ## Solution
+> > The elements all have value 1, and there are 1000*1000 of them, so the total should be 1,000,000.
+Why isn't it?
+> >
 > > Remember that OpenMP threads *share memory*.
+This means that every thread
+> > can see and access all of memory for the process.
+In the above case,
+> > multiple threads are all accessing the global variable `j` at the same time.
+> >
-This means that every thread can see and access all of memory for the process.
-In the above case, multiple threads are all accessing the global variable `j` at the same time.
-OpenMP includes a method to manage this correctly with the addition of a keyword, `private()`.
+> > OpenMP includes a method to manage this correctly with the addition of a keyword, `private()`.
 > >
 > > ~~~
 > > #include <stdio.h>